 We welcome your feedback and any suggestions on how we can improve our services.
 You may also be asked to participate initiatives aimed at improving the quality of our service.
 These can include focus groups and patient satisfaction surveys.

-No illicit drugs or alcohol may be consumed at any time while you are a patient in Berkeley Vale Clinic.
+No illicit drugs or alcohol may be consumed at any time while you are a patient in Ramsay Clinic Berkeley Vale.
 Violation of this policy may result in discharge.

 Please do not bring a camera into the clinic.
 Photographs within the Clinic may compromise other patient’s confidentiality.

-Please respect the privacy of all other patients at Berkeley Vale Clinic and encourage your visitors to do the same.
+Please respect the privacy of all other patients at Ramsay Clinic Berkeley Vale and encourage your visitors to do the same.
 Do not disclose the identity of a patient, or the nature of a patient’s illness, outside of the clinic.

 Berkeley Vale Private Hospital is a non-smoking facility.
 A smoking area has been provided outside the clinic.